KIT-MBS/distruct/README.md

 without error.
 Sometimes there are issues with automatically installing all dependenicies.
 Simply install missing packages manually.

-Install cython, Biopython and lxml.
+Install Cython, Biopython and lxml.
 Install *diSTruct* with

 pip install distruct